-The first line, for example, reads: At 1 inch distance from my target, the 630 nm wavelength light will have 55 milliwatts of energy per square inch of my skin; at 3 inches away, that energy reduces to 26 mW/cm^2; and at 6 inches away, it reduces to 14 mW/cm^2.
+- At 1 inch distance from my target, the 630 nm wavelength light will have 55 milliwatts of energy per square inch of my skin

 For your lamp, you have to go to the vendor’s information to get this value.
 You cannot calculate it from any spec they might give you.
-It is NOT the light’s wattage, which is the measure of the power into the device.
+Power density is NOT the light’s wattage, which is the measure of the power into the device.

 The power density is the energy transferred from the device to your skin.
 The device’s internal design and materials affect this value, so there’s no way to derive it.

 SAIDI Example Spec Summary

 You should now have your lamp’s wavelengths and power density.
 You must get these from the vendor.
 It is impossible to calculate them without using a measuring device.
 They cannot be derived from any specification in the literature.

 Our SAIDI lamp has these specs: